Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

 ### A. Defining the Common Legal Platform

+   1. Ambition

-   1. The CLP shall be intended
+      The CLP shall be intended
       - to serve as an open, neutral and interdisciplinary platform;
       - to be used by individuals, corporations, legal advisors and other organizations, including law-makers, public administration and justice;
       - for co-operation, interaction and exchange in the legal domain.
+   2. Purpose

-   2. The CLP aims in particular at
+      The CLP aims in particular at
       - leveraging the standardization and simplification of legal content;
       - harmonizing legal processes;
       - facilitating legal transactions;
       - decreasing the complexity of legal tasks; as well as
       - hosting concrete data assets (e.g. commonly accepted documents and standard taxonomy), sharing knowledge and connecting people.
+   3. Basis

-   3. The CLP emerges from advances in
+      The CLP realies on advances in
       - digitalization;
       - standardization;
       - material law;
       - methodologies;
       - education.
+   4. Objectives

-   4. The CLP shall facilitate access to
+      The CLP shall facilitate access to
       - IT systems and applications for smooth co-operation, interaction and exchange;
       - legal content and other law-related resources;
       - a network of lawyers and non-lawyers.
+   5. Outline

-   5. The CLP shall be
+      The CLP shall be
       - construed as a decentralized network;
       - based on common rules and values;
       - based on a governance that safeguards compliance with the principles for a CLP.
+   6. Approach

-   6. The CLP shall be approached
+      The CLP shall be approached
       - from a technologically neutral perspective (tool, system and provider agnostic);
       - without regard to the particular interests of individual persons or stakeholder groups;
       - taking into account the interests of the general public and the potential of the CLP to improve access to justice.